atc0005/bounce/README.md

     endpoint
   - Optional, colorization and custom ident control for formatted JSON output

+- Optional submission of client request details to a user-specified Microsoft Teams channel (by providing a webhook URL)

 - User configurable logging settings
   - levels, format and output (see command-line arguments table)